 Meeting Information & How to Join

 The SIG will have scheduled meetings every 2-3 months, beginning in January 2021.
 Meetings will virtually feature presentations by invited NIH staff, extramural researchers, and SIG members, as well as discussions about research ideas and relevant publications.
+Meetings will be split format, in which half of the meetings will be held for internal agency stakeholerds, and the rest for both internal and external members of the SIG.

 All interested persons should sign up for the official SGM Health SIG Listserv to join the SIG and to receive meeting invitations.
 To join the mailing list, please click the button below or visit the Sexual and Gender Minority Health Scientific Interest Group Listserv home page, then click the “Subscribe or Unsubscribe” link in the right sidebar.